hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 can be implemented using high school algebra on a small piece of paper, without calculus or calculators (though the latter save time).
-While there is whimsy and irreverence aplenty, the focus will be *real physics*.
+While there is whimsy and irreverence aplenty, our focus will be *real physics*.
 Our goal will be a beautiful proof of the existence of atoms, due to none other than Albert Einstein, the greatest physics hacker of all!